 5. Look out for airline sales

 Lots of airlines have huge sales and January is a good time to keep your eyes peeled for them.
-Sign up to receive email updates from airlines and you’ll receive the best flights direct to your inbox.
+Sign up to receive email updates from airlines and you’re inbox will soon be flooded with cheap flight news!

 6. Sign up for email updates